RuinKnight/fbla-game-2024/README.md

 5. Click apply
 6. Widen the "Inspector" tab until "Commit" is visible
 7. Click the three dots at the very bottom right and select "Create new Remote"
-8. Name it something like `fbla-game-2024` and set the remote url to `https://github.com/bf-bonkus/fbla-game-2024.git`
+8. Name it something like `origin` and set the remote url to `https://github.com/bf-bonkus/fbla-game-2024.git`